Under NRS § 202.360, Nevada law prohibits certain categories of people from owning or possessing firearms. This list includes:

 Learn how to seal Nevada criminal records.

 The only way that people convicted of a felony in Nevada can regain their firearm rights is through a Nevada Governor’s pardon.
-Getting the felony case sealed does not restore gun rights.
+Sealing a felony case does not automatically restore gun rights.

-Nevada grants very few pardons, and people typically have to wait several years after the felony case closed before the Nevada Board of Pardon Commissioners will consider them.
+Nevada grants very few pardons, and individuals typically must wait several years after their felony case is closed before the Nevada Board of Pardon Commissioners will consider their application.
 (The Board consists of the state governor as well as the state supreme court justices and attorney general.)

 When deciding whether to grant a pardon, the Nevada Board of Pardon Commissioners consider various factors: